ThomasRohde/concept-hierarchy-designer/README.md

 1. **Create a new concept tree** - Use the "New Tree" button
 2. **Add child concepts** - Click the "+" button on any node
+3. **Navigate efficiently** - Use arrow keys to move between nodes, or click to select
-3. **Reorganize** - Drag and drop nodes to restructure your hierarchy
+4. **Reorganize** - Drag and drop nodes to restructure your hierarchy
-4. **Use Magic Wand** - Generate AI-suggested child concepts for any node
+5. **Use Magic Wand** - Generate AI-suggested child concepts for any node
-5. **Edit nodes** - Modify labels and descriptions by clicking the edit icon
+6. **Edit nodes** - Modify labels and descriptions by pressing Enter or clicking the edit icon
-6. **View capability cards** - Click the capability card icon to see hierarchical overviews
+7. **View capability cards** - Click the capability card icon to see hierarchical overviews

 ## ⌨️ Keyboard Shortcuts

 Enhance your productivity with these keyboard shortcuts:

+### Tree Navigation
+- **↑/↓ Arrow Keys** - Navigate between nodes in the tree
+- **←/→ Arrow Keys** - Collapse/expand nodes and navigate to parent/first child
+- **Home** - Jump to the first visible node
+- **End** - Jump to the last visible node
+- **Enter** - Edit the selected node
+- **Click or Tab** - Select a node for keyboard navigation

+### Visual Selection
+- Selected nodes are highlighted with a light gray background and border
+- Keyboard navigation automatically scrolls selected nodes into view
+- Selection state is maintained as you navigate the tree

 ### Modal Dialogs
 - **ESC** - Close any modal dialog (cancel action)